Today when you hear his voice, don’t harden your hearts. – Hebrews 4:7

-An example of this personal interaction is seen the Book of Nehemiah.
+An example of this personal interaction is seen in the Book of Nehemiah.
 Nehemiah “heard” from the Father.
-The Father put on his heart what He wanted him to do.
-The Father prompted, directed, and guided him.
+The Father put on Nehemiah’s heart what He wanted him to do.
+The Father prompted, directed, and guided Nehemiah.

 Nehemiah 2:12 I didn’t tell anyone what my God had laid on my heart to do for Jerusalem.

 What does it mean to listen to the Father?
-Nehemiah offers a glimpse, an instance of how the Father spoke to him.
+Nehemiah offers a glimpse.
+He records how the Father spoke to him.
 Nehemiah provides the Who and the what, but not the how.
-Somehow the Father formed a plan in Nehemiah’s heart and mind.
-The Father placed thoughts, ideas, feelings, and a strategy into His servant the prophet Nehemiah.
+Remarkably and unseen, the Father formed a plan in Nehemiah’s heart and mind.
+The Father placed thoughts, ideas, feelings, and a strategy into His servant Nehemiah.

 Perhaps, like any good planner, the Father outlined the major steps of the task, and then as needed, filled in the blanks.
-He continued to involve Himself in the step-by-step daily challenges.
+The Father had Nehemiah’s back and continued to involve Himself in the step-by-step everyday challenges.

-Armed with the Father’s thoughts and plans, Nehemiah went on a nighttime fact-finding mission to reconnoiter the lay of the land.
-The Father’s plan set in motion all that followed.
-Nehemiah was able to rebuild the wall in record time in the midst of his enemies.
+Guided with the Father’s thoughts and plans, Nehemiah went on a nighttime fact-finding mission to reconnoiter the lay of the land.
+Then at the right time, the perfect time, the Father’s plan set in motion.
+As a result, Nehemiah was able to rebuild the wall in record time, while simultaneously fending off enemy combatants.

 When the Father speaks, listen.